 These deferred outflows of resources are an aggregate of items related to pensions as calculated in accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
-The deferred outflows related to pensions totaled \$4,577,000 and \$4,655,000 at June 30, 2019 and 2018, respectively, and will be recognized as either pension expense or a reduction in the net pension liability in future reporting years.
+The deferred outflows related to pensions totaled \$4,528,000 and \$4,577,000 at June 30, 2020 and 2019, respectively, and will be recognized as either pension expense or a reduction in the net pension liability in future reporting years.
 Details on the composition of the deferred outflows of resources related to pensions are further discussed in Note 8.

-In addition to liabilities, CFX reports a separate section for deferred inflows of resources on its balance sheets.
+ed :ific- In addition to liabilities, CFX reports a separate section for deferred inflows of resources on its balance sheets.
 Deferred inflows of resources represent an acquisition of net position that applies to future periods and will not be recognized as an inflow of resources until then.
-CFX has two items that qualify for reporting as deferred inflows of resources.

-Deferred Inflow on Interest Rate Exchange

-During the fiscal year ended June 30, 2007, CFX entered into six mandatory, cash-settled interest rate exchange agreements, the purpose of which was to lock in the interest rate associated with the Series 2007A Bonds.
-The result of these agreements was an \$8,078,000 net payment to CFX on June 28, 2007, which is presented on the balance sheets at June 30, 2019 and 2018 as a deferred inflow of resources in the amount of \$5,308,000 and \$5,539,000, respectively, and is amortized as an adjustment to interest expense over the life of the bonds.

-Deferred Inflows Related to Pensions

-These deferred inflows of resources are an aggregate of items related to pensions as calculated in accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
-The deferred inflows related to pensions at June 30, 2019 and 2018 totaled \$733,000 and \$370,000, respectively, and will be recognized as a reduction to pension expense in future reporting years.
-Details on the composition of the deferred outflows of resources related to pensions are further discussed in Note 8.
+CFX has two items that qualify for reporting as deferred inflows of resources. ns, Deferred Inflow on Interest Rate Exchange During the fiscal year ended June 30, 2007, CFX entered into six mandatory, cash-settled interest rate exchange WS agreements, the purpose of which was to lock in the interest rate associated with the Series 2007A Bonds.
+The result of these agreements was an \$8,078,000 net payment to CFX on olies of June 28, 2007, which is presented on the balance sheets at June 30, 2020 and 2019 as a deferred inflow of resources in ualify the amount of \$5,077,878 and \$5,308,000, respectively, and is amortized as an adjustment to interest expense over the life of the bonds.
+Deferred Inflows Related to Pensions es These deferred inflows of resources are an aggregate of items related to pensions as calculated in accordance with GASB ed Statement No. 68, Accounting and Financial Reporting for t Pensions.
+The deferred inflows related to pensions at June 30, t 2020 and 2019 totaled \$628,000 and \$733,000, respectively,

-Capital Assets
+Capital Assets -